C dynamic memory allocation: Overriding malloc

+which get defined in a header that all files that use memory allocation functions must include.

+These macros should also replace the function strdup, since its result is passed to free too.
+Data allocated inside of library functions (like FILE structures in the stdio.h) still get directly handled without using the wrappers.

 The most common form on POSIX-like systems is to set the environment variable LD_PRELOAD with the path of the allocator, so that the dynamic linker uses that version of malloc/calloc/free instead of the libc implementation.

 Allocation size limits

 The largest possible memory block malloc can allocate depends on the host system, particularly the size of physical memory and the operating system implementation.